Kimberley, South Africa: Swimming

 Karen Muir, born in Kimberley, became in 1965 the youngest person to break a world record in any sport.
 This age group record stands to this day.
-She set it in August 1965 at the junior world champions in Blackpool, England in the 110 m backstroke at the age of 12.
-She went on to break many more world records but was denied a role in world swimming when she lost the opportunity to represent her country at the 1968 Olympic games in Mexico City as a result of South Africa being excluded due to its racial apartheid policies.
-Kimberley also saw a world record broken in the municipal pool which now bears Karen Muir's name.
-It was Johannesburg's Anne Fairlie who beat Karen Muir and Frances Kikki Caron in world record breaking time.
+She set it in August 1965 at the junior world champions in Blackpool, England, in the 110 m backstroke at the age of 12.
+She went on to break many more world records but was denied a role in world swimming when she lost the opportunity to represent her country at the 1968 Olympic games in Mexico City as a result of South Africa being excluded for its racial apartheid policies.
+Kimberley also saw a world record broken in the municipal pool that now bears Muir's name.
+It was Johannesburg's Anne Fairlie who beat Karen Muir and Frances Kikki Caron in a time breaking the world record.

-Charl Bouwer, the paralympic swimmer from South Africa who won gold in the 50m freestyle at the 2012 Summer Paralympics in London, was born in Kimberley.
+Charl Bouwer, the Paralympic swimmer from South Africa who won gold in the 50m freestyle at the 2012 Summer Paralympics in London, was born in Kimberley.